What is Service Learning?

 How You Can Benefit

-Research clearly demonstrates that experiential learning has many benefits to students on many different levels.
+Research clearly demonstrates that Service Learning has many benefits to students on many different levels.
 Click here to learn more.

 I have found Service Learning to be an indispensable tool in the classroom.
 It has made ethical theories and concepts concrete and real for students and has helped to make the core values and Franciscan heritage of the college practical and applicable in the real world.
 Our students are exposed to our community and gain an appreciation for its diversity.
 They are challenged to make positive and life-long contributions to the betterment of our society. — Dr. Don Monnin Professor, Philosophy and Religious Studies